Palix: tiles

 Rendering

 A tilemap is a two dimensional grid of cells, arranged in left-to-right rows, starting from the top row.
 The rows increase downwards like the Y axis, and columns increase rightwards like the X axis.
-Each cell contains a 16-bit PAIR called a tile code, whose binary bits encode three pieces of information for that cell:
+Each cell contains a 16-bit pair called a tile code, whose binary bits encode three pieces of information for that cell:

 | Tile code bits | Values | Encoded field |